kbx81/Boldport-Touchy/README.md

 ## Project Page

-The original project page can be found at http://www.hashdefineelectronics.com/boldport-project-7-touchy/
+The original project firmware page can be found at http://www.hashdefineelectronics.com/boldport-project-7-touchy/

 ## Setup